openMetaAnalysis/Template-for-data-only-living-systematic-review-of-interventions/README.md

 ============================================
 A data-only living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
-There *is or is not* significand heterogeneity of results.
-This review updates the previously published meta-analysis (1) because the results are very similar.
+Heterogeneity of results as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
+This review updates the previously published meta-analysis.(1)

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.